ZaksenCode/Oneblocked/README.md

 You can specify the order of stages and their length. </br>
 It's recommended to use the [EMI](https://modrinth.com/mod/emi) mod, to view the block stages that the game has loaded.

-If you have any questions, you can write into my [discord](https://discord.gg/3vyGkz4ZWM) channel support.

 # Custom stage
 Custom stage files should be putted into your datapack folder by path `data/pack_id/oneblock_stages`. </br>
 Here is exmaple of stage: